 The Un-funnest Vacation in Europe

 Let's say you're on vacation in the Lithuanian countryside.
-(Already this is sounding strange.)
-Dad suggests that your family stop at the latest historical attraction, Išgyvenimo Drama, an interactive experience which claims to transport visitors back to the heady Cold War days of 1984.
+Dad suggests that your family stop at a nearby historical attraction, Išgyvenimo Drama, an interactive experience which claims to transport visitors back to the heady Cold War days of 1984.
 Approaching it, you see that the whole thing is housed in a disused Soviet bunker, and start to get a queasy feeling in your stomach.
 A soldier appears and starts barking orders at you.
 You don't know what he's saying, but his intent is clear: On your knees!
 You drop, suddenly sure that you're in for (and hoping you'll survive) Eastern Europe's strangest tourist attraction: the Survival Drama, in which you get to become a Soviet citizen circa 1984 for roughly three hours.

 It was an idea hatched by a few enterprising Lithuanians, who saw a perfectly good bunker going to waste and decided to put it to good use.
 Built in 1980, in its past life it protected a key TV transmitter and housed Soviet troops.
 The Red Army may have been long gone, but at 4,000 square meters and 5 meters deep, the bunker wasn't going anywhere.